The Story of The Lightbox Café

 In May the interior tables, created from just three Marin redwood trees, blew everyone away when they arrived and lifted everyone’s spirits.

 The business model had to evolve though with greater focus on outdoor dining, pick-up and delivery due to the continuing need for masks & social distancing.

 Finally August arrived.
 With most of the hard work done, it was time for a soft opening, which happened on the 17th.

 But then, just as business started to grow, the wildfires began all over California bringing smoke and misery to our fair city, forcing us to go on temporary hiatus from October 5th.

-Now as things start to get back to “normal,” we plan to re-open in early June, so you’ll be able to enjoy our delicious food again – including the banana bread that started it all.
+Now as things start to get back to “normal,” we plan to re-open on June 14th, so you’ll be able to enjoy our delicious food again – including the banana bread that started it all.
 Trust me – it’s YUMMY.